TVycas/Evolutionary-Racer/README.md

 ## How To Use

-Run the sketch.py file to run with default parameters, or use addition flags to indicate custom parameters:
+Run the racer.py file to run with default parameters, or use addition flags to indicate custom parameters:
 -p \<Population size>
 -m \<Mutation rate>
 -t \<Track file>

-To add additonal walls to the track in real time, press 'l' and start drawing new walls.
+To add additional walls to the track in real time, press 'l' and start drawing new walls.

 To see the track used to calculate the fitness of the cars, press 'c'.